jauschalley/microservices_pitch/PITCHME.md

 ---

-### gRPC

--gRPC is a framework for writing cross-language RPC clients and servers

----

 ### Handling Partial Failures Using a Circuit Breaker Pattern

 -A circuit breaker pattern is an RPI proxy that immediately rejects invocations for a timeout period after the number of consecutive failures exceeds a specified threshold.